lightningRalf/mindpilot-mcp/README.md

 - "Show me the OAuth flow as a sequence diagram"

 ## How it works
-Anthropic and OpenAI models are well trained to generate valid Mermaid syntax.
-The MCP is designed to accept Mermaid syntax and render diagrams in a browser app running on http://localhost:4000 (default port).
+Frontier LLMs are well trained to generate valid Mermaid syntax.
+The MCP is designed to accept Mermaid syntax and render diagrams in a web app running on http://localhost:4000 (default port).

 ## Troubleshooting

+### Port Conflicts
+If you use port 4000 for another service you can configure the MCP to use a different port.

+Claude Code example:
+`claude mcp add mindpilot -- npx @mindpilot/mcp@latest --port 5555`

-### asdf issues
+### asdf Issues
-If you use `asdf` as a version manager and have trouble getting any MCPs to work (not just mindpilot), you may need to set a "global" node version from your home directory.
+If you use `asdf` as a version manager and have trouble getting MCPs to work (not just mindpilot), you may need to set a "global" nodejs version from your home directory.

 ```
 cd